to preserve (prĭ-zûrv′)

 The Egyptians believed that mummification was necessary for the body to reach the afterlife and the internal organs which were removed during the process were embalmed and stored in canopic jars.
 Mummified remains were entombed with all the other objects necessary for the spirit to survive and secure a successful rebirth in the afterlife.

-Prior to the process of wrapping in bandage for protection prior to interrment, the form, mechanism and measurements are all recorded and catalogued before they are bandaged for protection, and interred.
+The form, mechanism and measurements of each object is recorded and catalogued before they are bandaged for protection, and interred.